mettbroetchen43/AudioPKG/README.md

 **AudioPKG** solves this by separating metadata from the audio file entirely.
 This makes metadata access predictable, editable, and format-agnostic.

+If any metadata field is missing in metadata.json, tools can fall back to embedded tags in the audio file.

   This Repo is a WIP Format Specification.